 You can request Penalty Abatement at any level of IRS collections: by visiting a federal IRS campus, through an automated collection system, or by speaking to personnel at local IRS offices.
 Keep in mind that a local IRS office can only grant a Penalty Abatement of up to $100.
 Requesting Penalty Abatement is free.

 The IRS will not accept a request for tax relief through any of the programs in the Fresh Start Initiative without sufficient evidence.
 When mailing a request, include as much supporting evidence as possible.
-Documentation is the best form of evidence against the strict IRS Fresh Start Program qualifications.
+Documentation is the best form of evidence against the strict IRS Fresh Start Program requirements.

 The documentation you will need includes (but is not limited to):